Accounting Competency Exam

 How often will the exam be given?

-You may take the exam whenever the Testing Center is open and has appointments available.
+You may take the exam whenever the Testing Center is open and has appointments available or remotely.

 How many times can I take the exam?

 You are allowed a maximum of three attempts.

 Can the exam be taken remotely?

 Yes, the exam can be taken remotely.
 Please refer to the testing center for more information.